TechHog8984/fakeroblox/README.md

 # NONGOALS
 * 3d graphics
 * networking
+* server (there is only the client and that is where everything exists)
 * rbxl or rbxm parsing

 Contributions to nongoals may be welcome (ONLY AFTER THE PROJECT IS AT A MORE STABLE STATE), but they aren't something I will be focusing on.